 (i) Ramping to an ERCOT-instructed consumption level within 30 minutes; and

-(ii) Consuming at the ERCOT-instructed level for at least one hour.
+(ii) Consuming at the ERCOT-instructed level for the number of consecutive hours the service is provided up to four consecutive hours and at least four consecutive hours if the service is provided for greater than four consecutive hours.

 (2) The Non-Spin may be deployed by ERCOT to increase available reserves in Real-Time Operations.